David Dickinson: Early life

-TV career
+Television career

 In 1998, a chance meeting with a TV producer at a barbecue led to Dickinson's TV appearance, a two-part documentary for the BBC made about him and his preparation for a show at Olympia.
 His dark complexion (often implied to be a fake tan, but he says that it is because of his Armenian ancestry) and numerous catchphrases quickly caught the viewers' attention.

 Dickinson came to public attention as an antiques expert on This Morning and BBC Two's The Antiques Show.
 His career break as a television celebrity came from presenting Bargain Hunt on BBC One at lunchtimes which gained a keen following amongst daytime viewers including students.

 A primetime evening version of Bargain Hunt was broadcast for a few years following the success of the daytime show.
 Dickinson left the daytime edition of Bargain Hunt in 2003 and was replaced by Tim Wonnacott on the daytime slot while Dickinson carried on presenting the primetime, celebrity and Christmas versions of the show.
 He went on to present a reality show, Dealing With Dickinson on BBC One in 2005 which was cancelled after only one series.
 Dickinson left the BBC once the primetime editions of Bargain Hunt were cancelled.

-Dickinson moved to ITV in 2006 to present a new daytime antiques programme, Dickinson's Real Deal which is broadcast on daytime weekday afternoons.
+Dickinson moved to ITV in 2006 to present a new daytime antiques programme, Dickinson's Real Deal, which is broadcast on daytime weekday afternoons.
 Old episodes are frequently repeated.
 The show visits locations around the UK and asks people to come in and either sell their antiques and collectables for valuation by an antiques dealer who may offer to buy the item for cash.
 Alternatively, the participants can take a gamble and go to auction if the dealer's offer is refused or no offer is made to buy the object.
 The participant risks taking a lower price than offered by the dealer if the object fails to exceed the dealer's offer or fails to meet its reserve.
 Dickinson's job is to act as a mediator to help the sellers obtain the best prices from the dealers or to help them with the decision about whether to refuse the offer and to take the item to auction.

 From 17 May 2010, The David Dickinson Show, a celebrity variety show, was broadcast on ITV for 10 episodes.
 In 2017, he presented David Dickinson's Name Your Price for ITV.